Why Do I Need Anti-Virus Software?

 - Sophos SAV32CLI Removal Tool

 - Sophos has a command line version for use when the malicious programs stay in memory and continue coming back after a reboot.
-You can download the tool by going to: http://www.sophos.com/support/knowledgebase/article/10069.html
+You can learn how to run this program by going to: https://community.sophos.com/kb/en-us/13251#Ensure%20SAV32CLI%20is%20up-to-date

 - McAfee Virus Removal Tool